smartnic/sigcomm21_artifact/README.md

 ---

 ## 2 Changing the input program
-In this experiment, we introduce three input-output program formats supported by K2: BPF C macros, the K2 macro language, and pre-compiled BPF object files, and show how a user might modify a given program to see different outputs.
+In this experiment, we introduce three input-output program formats supported by K2: BPF C macros, the K2 language, and pre-compiled BPF object files, and show how a user might modify a given program to see different outputs.
 Kernel developers often hard-code BPF assembly similar to the first format (BPF C macros); most real code that uses BPF is written in C and compiled by `Clang` into the BPF object file format, which corresponds to the third format (pre-compiled BPF object files).
 We show all three program formats since the first two formats are easier to read and understand (especially to understand specific optimizations), while the last format is practically the most used and deployed.

 ### 2.1 BPF C macros